Elizabeth Savage (historian)

-Lauren Elizabeth Savage (') FSA, FRHistS is a British, American and German art historian, bibliographer, curator, and printer specialising in western late medieval and early modern printing practices.
-She is a leading authority on how information was printed 1400–1600, especially in Europe and especially in colour.
+Lauren Elizabeth Savage (née Upper) FSA, FRHistS, FHEA is a British, American, and German art historian, bibliographer, curator, and printer specialising in western late medieval and early modern printing practices.
+She is a leading authority on how information was printed between 1400 and 1600, especially in Europe and especially in colour.

-As of 2024, she serves at the School of Advanced Study, University of London, as Senior Lecturer in Book History and Communications, Head of Academic Research Engagement at Senate House Library, and module leader for the London Rare Books School.
+As of 2024, she serves at the School of Advanced Study, University of London, as Senior Lecturer in Book History and Communications, Head of Academic Research Engagement at Senate House Libraries, and module leader for the London Rare Books School.
+She is also co-founder and co-director of the Book and Print Initiative at the School of Advanced Study.

 Education

-A National Merit Scholar, Savage took a BA in Art History and Literature from the University Professors Program, Boston University, where she studied with Saul Bellow, Geoffrey Hill and Rosanna Warren, in 2003.
+A National Merit Scholar, Savage took a BA in Art History and Literature from the University Professors Program, Boston University, where she studied with Saul Bellow, Geoffrey Hill, and Rosanna Warren, in 2003.
 Following a certificate in French Language and Culture from the Sorbonne, she took an MA in History of Art at the Courtauld Institute of Art, supervised by Joseph Koerner, in 2005.
-After working at the Warburg Institute, she took a PhD at King’s College, Cambridge, supervised by Jean Michel Massing, in 2013.
+After working at the Warburg Institute, she completed a PhD at King's College, Cambridge, supervised by Jean Michel Massing, in 2013, with a thesis on colour printing in the age of Dürer and chiaroscuro woodcuts of the German-speaking lands from 1487 to around 1600.

+Her teaching, research, and engagement activities are also informed by her earlier professional background in exhibitions of contemporary art and design, for which she lectured on curation for the MA Photographic Studies at the University of Westminster from 2006 to 2013.

 Career

+Early postdoctoral work (2013–2016)

 While completing her PhD, Savage was a keyholder to the rare book vaults at Cambridge University Library as Munby Fellow in Bibliography.
-As a postdoc, her work at the John Rylands Research Institute, University of Manchester, was highlighted in Nature, and she then held a British Academy Postdoctoral Fellowship, Faculty of English, Cambridge University with a Postdoctoral By-fellowship, Churchill College, Cambridge.
+As a postdoc, her work at the John Rylands Research Institute and Library, University of Manchester, was highlighted in the journal Nature in 2015.
+She then held a British Academy Postdoctoral Fellowship in the Faculty of English, Cambridge University, with a Postdoctoral By-fellowship at Churchill College, Cambridge.

+During her British Academy fellowship, Savage curated the exhibition Early Modern German Colour Woodcuts at the British Museum in 2015, bringing together the earliest surviving attempts at colour printing in the west for the first time in a public exhibition.

+She had held honorary affiliations at the Warburg Institute (2013–2014) and at History of Art, Cambridge University (2013–2018).